Miehlav676/discord-command-prompt-startbot/README.md

 - [Node.js](https://nodejs.org/) (v14 or higher)
 - [NPM](https://www.npmjs.com/) (Node Package Manager)

-Please note that the package `child_process` is a built-in module in Node.js, so you don't need to install it separately. this is just incase.
+Please note that the package `child_process` is a built-in module in Node.js, so you don't need to install it separately.
+This is just in case.

 ## Installation

 1. Clone or download this repository.
-2. Install the required packages by running the following command: npm install
+2. Install the required packages by running the following command: `npm install`.
-3. Run the script using Node.js: once you have finished setting everything up to your liking simply double click the startbot.bat
+3. Run the script using Node.js: once you have finished setting everything up to your liking, simply double click the `startbot.bat` file.
 4. To install the required packages, run the following command:

 npm install blessed